UIC Business Scholars

 UIC Business Scholars is a selective leadership development honors program for top performing, highly motivated undergraduates.
 Working closely with faculty and business professionals, Business Scholars receive a solid foundation in business coupled with in-depth knowledge and technical skills to ensure they excel in the competitive world of international business.

-UIC Business Scholars are considered for a $5,000 award based on unmet need.
+UIC Business Scholars are considered for scholarships and other financial awards.

 Business Scholars offers special activities and cohort classes designed to develop critical thinking and leadership capabilities.